Alfresco/docs-alfresco/search-services/1.4/upgrade/migrate.md

     ./solr/bin/solr stop
     ```

-2. Backup or move the existing alfresco-insight-engine folder to a preferred location.
-For example, alfresco-insight-engine-1.4.
+2. Backup or move the existing alfresco-search-services folder to a preferred location.
+For example, alfresco-search-services-1.4.

 3. Browse to the Support Portal:  [Support Portal](https://support.alfresco.com/){:target="_blank"}.